Jump to section

 Our panelists agree that self care looks different for everyone, depending on your unique needs.
 This can range broadly from meditation, journaling, and being in nature to cooking and spending time with friends.

 It often means saying no to something that could negatively affect your mental health, so you can say yes to what you need.

 As awareness around the importance of self care has increased, so have the myths about it.
 Do any of these sound familiar?

-- I’ll do it after everything on my to-do list is checked off
+I’m too busy.
+It’s not really that necessary.
+I’ll do it after everything on my to-do list is checked off.